 Jessica Willemse presented her doctoral project Getfit for CRC: Evaluation of an NP-Led Program to Improve CRC Screening in Primary Care at the 2022 WIN symposium podium session.

 DR. Theresa Brown, CLASS OF 2021, APPOINTED asst.
 DIRECTOR OF THE UCLA SCHOOL OF NURSING DOCTOR OF NURSING PRACTICE (DNP) PROGRAM

 WOrld of NP podcast with dr. teheran, class of 2019

 The World of NP Podcast is a platform that educates, empowers, and gives healthcare consumers and providers voices.
 With all the full practice authority topics and other relevant nurse practitioners issues, we need a platform that gives voices to nurse practitioners and healthcare consumers.
 Through the podcast, Dr. Teheran provides a forum for nurse practitioners and other providers to open discussions on important topics, including the Nurse Practitioners' achievements and its contribution to patient care.

 YouTube: World of NP Podcast

-DR. RONALD NORBY, CLASS OF 2018, APPOINTED INTERIM SCHOOL OF NURSING DIRECTOR AT CALIFORNIA STATE UNIVERSITY, DOMINGUEZ HILLS
+DR. RONALD NORBY, CLASS OF 2018, APPOINTED SCHOOL OF NURSING DIRECTOR AT CALIFORNIA STATE UNIVERSITY, DOMINGUEZ HILLS